erdogant/undouble/docs/source/core_functions.rst

 import_data
 ^^^^^^^^^^^^^^
-The input for the :func:`undouble.undouble.Undouble.import_data` should be the path to directory or a list of file locations.
+The input for the :func:`undouble.undouble.Undouble.import_data` can be three different types:

+    * Path to directory
+    * List of file locations
+    * Numpy array containing images

-Other user chooses, such as extention type, excluding of certain directories should be set during initialization.
+The scanned files and directories can also be filtered on extention type, or directories can be black listed.
+Note that these settings need to be set during initialization.
 The **black_list** directory is set to *undouble* by default to make sure that readily moved files are not incorporated in the analysis.

 The following parameters can be changed: